 Slovakia also has completely private health-care providers, which do not have a contract with a health insurance company.
-Patients seeking treatment from these providers will be liable for all costs.
+Patients seeking treatment from these providers will be liable for all costs.572 covering a little over 60% of the population.574 The Ministry's key functions include:575

-The Ministry of Health (Ministerstvo zdravot-níctva Slovenskej republiky), as a central administrative body, regulates the benefits package, manages national health registries, and sets minimum quality criteria.
-In addition, it owns a range of healthcare facilities, including university hospitals and specialized healthcare centers.
+The Ministry of Health (Ministerstvo zdravotníctva Slovenskej republiky), as a central administrative body, regulates the benefits package, manages national health registries, and sets minimum quality criteria.
+In addition, it owns a range of healthcare facilities, including university hospitals and specialized healthcare centers.573

 The Ministry of Health (Ministerstvo zdravot-níctva Slovenskej republiky) is the health system's primary regulatory body.
-It is also sole shareholder in the biggest health insurance company (VšZP), covering a little over 60% of the population.
-The Ministry's key functions include:
+It is also sole shareholder in the biggest health insurance company (VšZP),